 Burlington, Iowa’s Aspen Grove Cemetery was established three years before the State of Iowa.
-In the year 1843, there was a demand for a regularly established cemetery where burials could be made with more assurance of security.
-The city of Burlington was then the capital of the Territory of Iowa and a group of citizens asked the territorial legislature for permission to establish a cemetery.
-An act was passed on December 18th, 1843.
+In the year 1843, there was a demand for a cemetery where burials could be made with a greater assurance of security.
+The City of Burlington was then the capital of the Territory of Iowa, and a group of citizens asked the territorial legislature for permission to establish a cemetery.
+An act was passed on December 18, 1843.

-Abiathar White, Arthur Bridgman, George Temple, John Johnson and Levi Hager were the documented men who were instrumental in founding Aspen Grove Cemetery, little is known about these men.
-We are all indebted to these men for their foresight, and profoundly grateful for their efforts to ensure Burlington has a tranquil community cemetery.
+Abiathar White, Arthur Bridgman, George Temple, John Johnson and Levi Hager were the documented individuals who were instrumental in founding Aspen Grove Cemetery.
+Little is known about them.
+We are all indebted to these men for their foresight and profoundly grateful for their efforts to ensure Burlington has a tranquil community cemetery.

 Some of the first burials in the cemetery are very interesting:

-- John Morgan, who died in 1843.
-He was a soldier in the American Revolutionary War; fought in the Battles of Brandywine and Germantown.
+- John Morgan died in 1843.
+He was a soldier in the American Revolutionary War, having fought in the Battles of Brandywine and Germantown.

-- James S. Clark, who died in July, 1850.
-He was the founder of the first newspaper in Iowa; was a member of the First Constitutional Convention and Governor of the Territory of Iowa.
+- James S. Clark died in July 1850.
+He founded the first newspaper in Iowa and was a member of the First Constitutional Convention and Governor of the Territory of Iowa.

-- John H. Gear, the tenth Governor of Iowa, the United States Senator from Iowa.
+- John H. Gear was the 10th Governor of Iowa and a United States Senator from Iowa.

 Use our cemetery directory to find a grave.